Cosmologies with a magnetic field, dust, and Lambda: The ansatz and Einstein equations

 Furthermore, the trace of the Einstein equations together with the fact that the stress-energy tensor of the electromagnetic field is traceless implies a relation between the dust density (\ref{rescaled_density}) and the Ricci scalar

 so that for a vanishing cosmological constant, $\Lambda = 0$, the density of the dust is proportional to the Ricci scalar.
-It then follows that a divergence of the dust density implies a curvature singularity although the Maxwell invariant (\ref{rescaled_electromagnetic_field}) remains finite since this does not occur at $\dimensioneless_time_coord=0$ where the Maxwell invariant diverges.
+It then follows that a divergence of the dust density implies a curvature singularity although the Maxwell invariant (\ref{rescaled_electromagnetic_field}) remains finite since this does not occur at $\dimensionless_time_coord=0$ where the Maxwell invariant diverges.
+Therefore, the model features a truly primordial magnetic field that is finite at the moment of the initial singularity.